ITables Logo

 conda install itables -c conda-forge

-Activate the interactive mode for all series and dataframes with
+Activate the interactive mode in notebook-like environment with init_notebook_mode:

 from itables import init_notebook_mode